wilsonz8427/cyoa-project/scenes/s2-mvamp.md

-Michael the Vampire appears and wants to suck your blood.
+Michael the Vampire appears and he wants to try to suck your blood.

 **Choices:**
 [You run away](s3-ytfall.md)